laraXgram/laraxgram.github.io/src/master/temple8.md

 ### Disable request

 Each template file is automatically converted into a Telegram request.
 However, when using components, multiple template files may be called simultaneously, which can cause conflicts between requests.
 By placing the phrase `<!-- !component! -->` at the beginning of a template file, that file will not be converted into a Telegram request.
+The marker is a compile time hint, so it is removed from the template's output and never reaches the message.

 ```php
 <!-- !component! -->